lnfernux/lnfernux.github.io/_posts/2022-11-08-AzureLighthouse-MSSPAccess.md

 I personally haven't used them, but for all intents and purposes - **design for your own mandate.** This means, if you work on a subscription level and manage data connectors, log ingestion VMs and more you'll probably want to have a quite involved least privilege setup.

-**For the rest of this post, I'm assuming you're an MSSP providing SIEM management and 24/7 monitoring.**
+For all intents and purposes, **I'm assuming you're an MSSP providing SIEM management and 24/7 monitoring.**

 # Keep it simple, stupid

 Let's try our hand at a access strategy - first of all let's split our teams.
-We usually work with two teams, analysts and engineers.
-We also need to consider Serice Principals (SPNs) if you deploy using pipelines and scripts.
+We usually work with two teams, `analysts` and `engineers`.
+We also need to consider Service Principals (SPNs) if you deploy using pipelines and scripts.

 If you have a big team you might also split into Tier 1 and Tier 2 analysts, but I won't do that here.
 If you need to split, generally give Tier 1 read/respond access only and Tier 2 read/respond/modify within the bounds of Sentinel.